dgryski/go-perfbook/performance.md

 definitely cases where tweaks to work around the lack of a particular compiler optimization became slower once the compiler was improved.

+If you're not changing the data, the other main option is to change the code.

 Iterative program improvements:
   - ensure progress at each step
   - but frequently one improvement will enable others